Old Fort

 alligator grease and fish oil.
 The stories of the

 Karankawas being cannibals are not entirely accurate.
-They did, at

-times, consume human flesh during special
+They did, at times, consume human flesh during special

 ceremonies, but not as a regular practice.

-time she was defending the fort.
+During the time she was defending the fort.
 Jane, age

 20, was expecting the birth of her third child, In